 “It is only in his music, which Americans are able to admire because a protective sentimentality limits their understanding of it, that the Negro in America has been able to tell his story.
 It is a story which otherwise has yet to be told and which no American is prepared to hear.”James Baldwin, “Many Thousands Gone”, Collected Essays

-A black, gay intellectual and activist who did not adhere to one ideology, James Baldwin, born nearly a century ago, is a singularly important author for our contemporary world.
+A Black, gay intellectual and activist who did not adhere to one ideology, James Baldwin, born nearly a century ago, is a singularly important author for our contemporary world.
 Baldwin’s grasp of his times was exceptional—and exceptionally prescient and prophetic.

-In these times, after events like many police murders of black Americans, the racist Trump presidency, and the advent of the Black Lives Matter movement, many social media posts, articles, and books, as well as Raoul Peck’s acclaimed 2016 documentary I Am Not Your Negro, have reinvigorated the public’s interest in Baldwin’s work.
+In these times, after events like many police murders of Black Americans, the racist Trump presidency, and the advent of the Black Lives Matter movement, many social media posts, articles, and books, as well as Raoul Peck’s acclaimed 2016 documentary I Am Not Your Negro, have reinvigorated the public’s interest in Baldwin’s work.
 One theme in his work that is gaining increasing attention is music.
-In his 1964 essay, “The Uses of the Blues”, Baldwin writes, “I don’t know anything about music,” but of course, he was being facetious, as literary historian Radiclani Clytus.
+In his 1964 essay, “The Uses of the Blues,” Baldwin writes, “I don’t know anything about music,” but of course, he was being facetious, as literary historian Radiclani Clytus notes.
 Other scholars like Josh Kun, Emily Lordi, and D. Quentin Miller have written articles and book chapters in the last quarter-century about music in Baldwin’s work.

 The most thorough treatment of Baldwin’s oeuvre in relation to music is Ed Pavlic’s 2016 book, Who Can Afford to Improvise?
 James Baldwin and Black Music, the Lyric and the Listeners.
-Pavlic admirably applies a musical and lyrical lens to Baldwin’s entire body of work, rather than only works focusing on music.
+Pavlic admirably applies a musical and lyrical lens to Baldwin’s entire body of work rather than only works focusing on music.
 For this essay, however, I focus on select music-centered texts to examine what Baldwin’s ideas about music reveal about music and history in the 21st century.
 Though I mostly discuss nonfiction, Baldwin’s short story “Sonny’s Blues” (1957) proves pertinent for my analysis.

 In his writing, including about music, Baldwin highlights a crucial paradox: the simultaneous construction of race and the lived consequences of this construction.
-In other words, Baldwin critiques race as a made-up concept while acknowledging its resultant different realities for whites and people of color, especially black Americans.
+In other words, Baldwin critiques race as a made-up concept while acknowledging its resultant different realities for whites and people of color, especially Black Americans.
 He does not pretend to be “colorblind”, as he knows that ignoring race and racism would not solve anything, but his relentless inquiries into and critiques of white supremacy and of its ongoing significance make it clear that his prescience for today’s reality and his forward-thinking insight into what would become our world are most unusual.

-From reading much of Baldwin’s work, including everything in the Baldwin anthologies Collected Essays and The Cross of Redemption: Uncollected Writings, I became aware of multiple themes in Baldwin’s music-centered texts, themes that reveal this acknowledgment and refutation of the concept of race by showing how racial slavery creates—in the present tense—differences in experiences and musical expression between people constructed as black and as white.
+From reading much of Baldwin’s work, including everything in the Baldwin anthologies Collected Essays and The Cross of Redemption: Uncollected Writings, I became aware of multiple themes in Baldwin’s music-centered texts, themes that reveal this acknowledgment and refutation of the concept of race by showing how racial slavery creates—in the present tense—differences in experiences and musical expression between people constructed as Black and as white.
 Themes that highlight his points about race include the roots of the music, the music’s reflection of specific attitudes, and interpretations of the music and its meanings.

-Baldwin makes the significance of the history undergirding these themes clear and how that history begins for black American music with American racial slavery.
-Baldwin’s writing illuminates the significance of racial slavery in American music history, and not only in genres associated with black Americans.
+Baldwin makes the significance of the history undergirding these themes clear and how that history begins for Black American music with American racial slavery.
+Baldwin’s writing illuminates the significance of racial slavery in American music history, and not only in genres associated with Black Americans.